daryllxd/lifelong-learning/programming/tools/vim/vimtutor.md

 find and replace through whole file: :%s/replacee/replacer/g (add c to have a prompt) replace by itself: r then just keep on typing

+f - find INCLUSIVE
+t - find EXCLUSIVE

+Macro - qa { Keybind } then end macro recording with q. then access the register `a` by @a.

   indent: v to visual, motion to higlight, = to indent, >>.